TritonDataCenter/containerpilot/README.md

 ### Operating Containerbuddy

 Containerbuddy accepts POSIX signals to change its runtime behavior.
 Currently, Containerbuddy accepts the following signals.
 - `SIGUSR1` will cause Containerbuddy to mark its advertised service for maintenance.
 Containerbuddy will stop sending heartbeat messages to the discovery service.
-The discovery service backend's `MarkForMaintenance` method will also be called (in the default Consul implementation, this forces an immediate `FailTTL` message to be sent to Consul).
+The discovery service backend's `MarkForMaintenance` method will also be called (in the default Consul implementation, this deregisters the node from Consul).

 Delivering a signal to Containerbuddy is most easily done by using `docker exec` and relying on the fact that it is being used as PID1.